Empty Properties are a wasted resource for both the owner of the property and those in need of housing and can blight a neighbourhood.

 How bringing an empty property back into use benefits the owner:

-- if the property is in very poor condition externally, the Empty Property officer can liaise with Planning to identify if any further action can be taken under the Town & Planning Act Section 215.
+- if the property is in very poor condition externally, the Empty Property officer can liaise with Planning to identify if any further action can be taken under the Town and Planning Act Section 215

 - if the Council have considerable charges on a property we can consider Enforced Sale but this process is lengthy and requires court action so we would only consider this as a last resort.
 For more information view the Enforced sale procedure.